barrrettt/rust-cursive-mongo-petsclinic/README.md

 # rust-cursive-mongo-petsclinic
-Rust + Mongo with Cursive TUI to practice :)
+Rust + Mongo with Cursive TUI to practice.
+🐈🐾🐾   🐕🐾🐾